 The Biology of Gambling Addiction

 All addictions have a biological aspect, and gambling is no different.
-Process addictions like these cause changes in the brain which can be observed.
+Process addictions like these cause changes in the brain, which can be observed.
 Understanding how these processes affect the brain can be instrumental in gambling addiction treatment.

 The main culprit, in this instance, is dopamine.
-Dopamine is a neurotransmitter (a chemical in our brain) that is involved in feelings of pleasure, reward, and motivation.
+Dopamine is a neurotransmitter (a chemical in our brain) involved in feelings of pleasure, reward, and motivation.
 Naturally, dopamine is released when we accomplish something that is beneficial for our longevity and survival: after having sex, completing an exercise routine, eating a healthy meal, or other similar things.

 This is also one of the reasons why not everyone understands how to stop gambling addiction.
 It’s not a simple matter of ‘stopping gambling.’
 As a person gambles more and more, their brain becomes reliant on the risk and reward of gambling to release its pleasure chemicals.
-This means that when a person is unable to gamble, they will be physically unable to produce the dopamine that they need to feel good.
+It means that when a person is unable to gamble, they will be physically unable to produce the dopamine that they need to feel good.

 It is the main reason that people go through a psychological period of ‘gambling withdrawal.’
 Rebuilding and restoring the dopamine system can take weeks, months, or years, and during this period, it can be extremely tempting for someone to return to the casino.
 This is one of the most significant reasons to seek gambling addiction help.